WSDOT Style Guide and Communications Manual

 The Style Guide is an extension of our Communications Manual.
 It is a reference and a guide, intended to improve accuracy and further our credibility.
 It is not a strict set of rules for all writing; it is a guide.
 The Style Guide was developed collaboratively, will evolve over time and is approved by the agency's Communications Director.

-Does the WSDOT Style Guide replace the Associated Press Stylebook?
+WSDOT Style Guide vs. the Associated Press Stylebook

 Use the Style Guide as a quick-reference guide to prevent errors and inconsistencies in the use of transportation terms, media communications, grammar and punctuation.
 If you have seen terms written differently, refer to the Style Guide to settle the question.

-How do I add entries to the Style Guide or suggest revisions?
+Add entries to the Style Guide or suggest revisions

 The Style Guide is an evolving document.
 You may contact Webhelp with ideas for entries, comments and suggestions.